aust21/virtual-mouse/readme.md

 # Drag and Drop

-A real-time hand detection program for intuitive drag and drop interactions.
+A real-time hand detection program for intuitive mouse interactions.

 ## Features

-- Real-time hand detection for interactive drag and drop functionality
+- Real-time hand detection for interactive mouse control functionality
-- Intuitive gesture controls: use finger positions to drag and release objects
+- Intuitive gesture controls: use finger positions to drag, release objects, and click
 - Cross-Platform Support: Runs on Windows, macOS, and Linux.

 ## Installation